The tough choice - cPanel or Plesk

-- One click CMS installer
+- One-click CMS installer

-Being the two largest hosting platforms in the world, Plesk and cPanel all offer these features their respective control panel.
+Being the two largest hosting platforms in the world, Plesk and cPanel all offer these features in their respective control panel.
 Using the two platforms is entirely down to personal choice in terms of ease of navigation. cPanel and Plesk do the same thing, but they are twins always battling for their host’s attention.

 Feel free to get all technical on me

-The backend programming languages of both control panels vary the greatest, and will impact your ability to easily migrate your service to another hosting provider in the future. cPanel is written almost entirely in Perl and PHP.
+The backend programming languages of both control panels vary the greatest and will impact your ability to easily migrate your service to another hosting provider in the future. cPanel is written almost entirely in Perl and PHP.
 It is inherently Linux based, and won’t operate or perform in a Windows environment.

 Most hosting providers – including ourselves, run Linux servers, so moving your cPanel based service from one host to another should be a relatively easy and pain-free process.

 Plesk is written entirely in C, C++ and PHP.
-If your website executes ASP or .NET code, it may be a difficult process to migrate your hosting to another provider in the future, as these websites primarily run off Windows based servers.
+If your website executes ASP or .NET code, it may be a difficult process to migrate your hosting to another provider in the future, as these websites primarily run off Windows-based servers.

-This is also the case if you require MSSQL database for your .NET framework, as this is only available on Windows Plesk.
+This is also the case if you require an MSSQL database for your .NET framework, as this is only available on Windows Plesk.